 Dr. Blair’s doctoral training emphasized how brain systems are related to the development of attention, perception, learning, memory, thinking, and behavior.
 Since earning her Ph.D., Dr. Blair has worked as a Clinical Neuropsychologist in private practice, a Research Professor and Lecturer at the University of Washington College of Education, and a Rehabilitation Psychologist at Children’s Hospital and Regional Medical Center.

-Dr. Blair specializes in the assessment and remediation of traumatic brain injuries, learning disabilities, and other neurological disorders.
+Dr. Blair specializes in the assessment and remediation of learning disabilities and disorders of attention.
 She maintains her skills and keeps up-to-date with scientific advances by reading the scientific literature, attending workshops, and consulting with colleagues.